 Students will live in mixed homes with large common spaces for socialization and private bedrooms.

 Staff will also live on site in private residences.

-Our learning kitchen has been designed to connect students to nutritious food and to develop an appreciation of the culinary arts.
+Our learning kitchen has been designed to ensure students receive nutritious food and develop an appreciation of the culinary arts.
 Guided by staff, students will take turns preparing group meals that will be served in our community dining area.

-Generally our meals will reflect the local Mediterranean environment and the products harvested from our intergrated farm.
-This will allow us to explore the food cultures of Spain, France, Italy, Greece, The Levant, and North Africa; however, in consideration of our global enrollment, we will also strive to highlight cuisine from more distant regions of the world.
+Generally our meals will reflect the local Mediterranean environment and the seasonal products harvested from our intergrated farm.
+This will allow us to explore the food cultures of Spain, France, Italy, Greece, The Levant, and North Africa; however, in consideration of our global enrollment, we will also incorporate cuisine from more distant regions of the world.